centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 Since MariaDB 10.5 it is necessary to secure its installation before installing Centreon.

-> Answer yes to all questions except to "Disallow root login remotely?"
+> Answer yes to all questions except to "Disallow root login remotely?".

 ```shell
 mysql_secure_installation